bukson/steampy/README.md

 Using `SteamClient.login` method is required before usage

-If `merege` is set `True` then inventory items are merged from items data and items description into dict where items `id` is key and descriptions merged with data are value.
+If `merge` is set `True` then inventory items are merged from items data and items description into dict where items `id` is key and descriptions merged with data are value.

 Inventory entries looks like this: